Silver vine kiwi

 Description, from Wikipedia

-Actinidia polygama (also known as 개다래; gaedarae, silver vine, matatabi (マタタビ), and cat powder) is a species of kiwifruit in the Actinidiaceae family.
+Actinidia polygama (also known as silver vine, matatabi and cat powder) is a species of kiwifruit in the family Actinidiaceae.
 It grows in the mountainous areas of Korea, Japan and China at elevations between 500 and 1,900 metres (1,600 and 6,200 ft).

 Silver vine can reach up to 5–6 metres (16–20 ft) high at maturity.
 It is a deciduous climber and tolerates temperatures down to −30 °C (−22 °F).
 The petiole leaves are silver and white in color and 6–13 centimetres (2.4–5.1 in) long and 4–9 centimetres (1.6–3.5 in) wide.
 These colorful markings make the plant identifiable from afar, until the flowering season when the leaves turn completely green.